-Unbeknownst to you, however, plaintiff's attorney's assistant mistakenly emailed you the wrong attachment; the document she sent is actually a memorandum assessing plaintiff's case and the attorney's strategy against you.
+Unbeknownst to you, however, plaintiff's attorney's assistant mistakenly emailed you the wrong attachment; the document she sent is actually a memorandum assessing plaintiff's case and the attorney's strategy against your client.
 When you call your client after the meeting, he is ecstatic that you've been able to secure a document addressing each of the weaknesses in the case.
 Assume that you are going to have to inform the opposing attorney of your mistaken receipt of the e-mail and that she will ask you to delete or destroy all copies and that you not use the information contained in the message.

-- 1. If you refuse the opposing attorney's request, what effect do you believe the refusal will have in how this litigation is conducted?
-Is that a relevant subject for discussion with your client? - 2.
-If you refuse the opposing attorney's request, what effect do you believe the refusal will have on your relationship with her in future cases?
+1. If you refuse the opposing attorney's request, what effect do you believe the refusal will have in how this litigation is conducted?
+Is that a relevant subject for discussion with your client?

+- 2. If you refuse the opposing attorney's request, what effect do you believe the refusal will have on your relationship with her in future cases?
 Is that a relevant subject for discussion with your client? - 3.
 What if the opposing attorney is a good friend who might lose her client or her job as a result of this mistake?
 Would that be relevant to your discussion with your client? - 4.
 If you refuse the opposing attorney's request, what effect do you believe the refusal will have on your reputation in the legal community or with the court?
 Are either or both of those relevant subjects for discussion with your client? - 5.
-How, if at all, would you handle this situation differently if the e-mail revealed that your adversary was planning or implementing an unethical strategy in the case?

-- 6. How, if at all, would your discussion with the client be different if the client was an important source of business for your firm, and the client felt strongly about using the information in the e-mail? - 7.
-What if you and your client just cannot reach an agreement about what to do?
+How, if at all, would you handle this situation differently if the e-mail revealed that your adversary was planning or implementing an unethical strategy in the case? - 6.
+How, if at all, would your discussion with the client be different if the client was an important source of business for your firm, and the client felt strongly about using the information in the e-mail? - 7.
+What if you and your client just cannot reach an agreement about what to do? - 8.
+How, if at all, would you handle the situation differently if you opened the attachment before asking your assistant to forward the email to your client?
+Would you still send the email and attachment to your client?